Place of detention

 Malta

-• Safi, where the detained population is mainly composed of men (including unaccompanied minors pending their age assessment procedure).
-Asylum-seekers are detained automatically upon arrival, in the vast majority of cases with no documentation ordering their detention.
-Migrants pending removal are also detained at Safi;
+• Safi Barracks, where the detained population is mainly composed of men (including unaccompanied minors pending their age assessment procedure).
+In 2023, NGOs encountered single women also detained here, usually detained alone in small metal containers with little to no contact at all to the outside world.
+Migrants pending removal are also detained at Safi.

-• Marsa Initial Reception Centre (IRC), based in an old school, where the detained population is largely composed of family units and men.
+• Marsa Initial Reception Centre (IRC), based in an old public school, where the detained population is largely composed of family units and children.
 It is not formally categorised as a detention centre, since a section within the centre is open and allows the residents’ free entry and exit.
 However, there is also a closed component to the IRC where persons are effectively deprived of their liberty.
-Their number is unknown.

 [2] Article 34 (1) of the Immigration Act, Chapter 217 of the Laws of Malta.